Business

 The single biggest change I've made is this: I stopped writing articles based on research and started writing articles based only on things I've actually done.
 If I haven't personally implemented it, debugged it, or shipped it, I don't write about it.

 This sounds obvious, but the old SEO model incentivized the opposite.
-You'd find a high-volume keyword, research the topic, and write a comprehensive article about it — even if your personal experience with the topic was shallow.
+You'd find a high-volume keyword, research the topic, and write a comprehensive article about it even if your personal experience with the topic was shallow.
 That model produced a lot of content that was technically accurate but fundamentally interchangeable.
 Any competent writer could produce the same article.
 And now any competent LLM can too.

-Optimize for the Query After the AI Answer
+Target the Query After the AI Answer

 Here's a pattern I've noticed: people ask an LLM a question, get a general answer, and then search Google for something more specific.
 The initial query goes to the LLM.
-The follow-up query — the one where they need depth — goes to Google.
+The follow-up query, the one where they need depth, goes to Google.

 So instead of targeting "how to implement rate limiting in Express," I target "Express rate limiting production issues" or "rate limiting Redis vs memory store tradeoffs."
 These are the queries people type after the LLM gave them the basics.